code-423n4/2023-06-xeth-mitigation/README.md

 - Many issues assume a rogue defender as a starting point of attack, so we have chosen to add more granularity of parameters and checks to reduce risks there.
 - Most mitigations would either be checks, or smaller changes of function parameters and calls
-- 2 issues will be solved at the time of deployment by minting deadshares, to avoid first staker attacks.
 - In production we have planned to use MEV Protection services such as flashbots rpc

 ## Mitigations to be reviewed